jamwt/springfield/README.md

 Status
 ------

-Springfield is alpha.
-There is at least one known bug/race in online compaction, but everything else seems to work fine.

-Still, don't use it in production, yet!
+Springfield is beta.
+No known bugs, but it hasn't been used heavily in production yet.

 Performance
 -----------